pubnub/kotlin-telemedicine-demo/README.md

     npm install
     ```

 1. Start the initialization.
-You'll be asked to enter your publish and subscribe keys from
+You'll be asked to enter your Publish Key and Subscribe Key from
    the [PubNub Dashboard](https://dashboard.pubnub.com/).
 You can also optional pass a cipher key
    to enable message encryption.